jamestallen/MAT258A/README.md

 # MAT258A
-#This is for to submit homework code files for MAT 258A
+#This is to submit homework code files for MAT 258A